-Here’s the thing … this type of attention is derived from authority.
+This type of attention is derived from authority

 Which means leaders are not born or made — they’re selected by the intended audience (much more in line with my more egalitarian experience of how content marketing works).

-But most of all they continue to demonstrate, in this case by freely sharing their valuable knowledge via content.
+But most of all they continue to demonstrate by learning how to build trust in relationships, in this case by freely sharing their valuable knowledge via content.